$c$-vectors of 2-Calabi--Yau categories and Borel subalgebras of ${\mathfrak{sl}}_{\infty}$

-In this section we classify the maximal elements of the set $R(C^+)$ from \deref{R} and prove that it has only one element of the dual quiver of $T$ has no cycles.
+In this section we classify the maximal ideals of $C^+$ and prove that $C^+$ has a unique maximal ideal if and only if the dual quiver of $T$ has no cycles.
 This completes the proof of \thref{3}.